Home

 3 minutes of duration

-A side-by-side comparison of Shadow of Mordor and Shadow of War gameplay scenes showing battles and landscapes
+A side-by-side comparison of Shadow of Mordor and Shadow of War, featuring gameplay scenes and characters from both games.

 Key Takeaways